lbotero1/OIM_7502_Streamlit_Midterm/README.md

 To run this project, you need to have Python installed on your machine.
 You can install the required dependencies using pip: pip install streamlit pandas matplotlib

-Make sure to install streamlit in your code
+Make sure to import streamlit in your code, and other libraries that will help you plot the data import streamlit as st import pandas as pd import matplotlib.pyplot as plt

 Usage
 To run the Streamlit app, use the following command: streamlit run app.py